 - Paper Fiber Padded Envelopes

-- Reduce Your Carbon Footprint.
+4. Reduce Your Carbon Footprint.
 Get this: according to Climate Central, in September 2016, the global carbon dioxide concentration in the atmosphere surpassed 400ppm, never to lower again in our lifetimes (on average a safe level is 350ppm).
 The last time it was this high, humans did not exist!
-As living inhabitants on Earth, we have polluted the atmosphere so significantly that it’s becoming unsafe to live here (read more about climate change here).
+As living inhabitants on Earth, we have polluted the atmosphere so significantly that it’s becoming unsafe to live here (read more about climate change).
 The only way to reverse this is to switch to renewable energy, energy efficiency, and sustainable farming practices.
-You can also help on another scale by making small changes in your everyday work life — take public transportation, walk, or bike to work; carpool with your coworkers to lunch; opt to eat at a local eatery that is within walking distance; or bring your own lunch so you don’t have to contribute more CO2 for extra traveling.
+You can help on another scale by making small changes in your everyday work life:

-- Clean with Green Products.
+6. Clean with Green Products.
 In addition to switching to cleaning with a cloth towel, clean your desk using eco-friendly products too.
 It’s good for the environment and better for your health.
 Who wants to inhale or absorb toxic chemicals anyway?
+Use websites such as EWG’s Guide to Healthy Cleaning, GoodGuide, and EPA Safer Choice to find green products.

-- Go Digital.
-In an age when technology dominates our lives, some people are going back to the simpler times when paper was mostly used.
+7. Go Digital.
+In an age when technology dominates our lives, some people are going back to the simpler times when the paper was mostly used.
 Unfortunately, it’s the lesser eco-friendly option.
-When you can, opt to reduce paper in a given workday by typing and transferring files through online mediums.
-Reduce your company’s delivery of paper junk mail with this link.
-If you do need to print make sure to print using recycled paper.
+When you can opt to reduce paper in a given workday by typing and transferring files through online mediums.
+Reduce your company’s delivery of paper junk mail with Catalog Choice or Direct Mail.
+If you do need to print, make sure to print double-sided on recycled paper.

 - Turning off appliances and lights when not in use